mmollerup/RVietnam/README.md

 # RVietnam
-R Vietnam material

-Dashboars, slides and exercises for R course
+Dashboard, slides and exercises for R course in Vietnam